 The Role of the Notario

 Although the terms are very similar, the role of the Notario Publico in Mexico is much more official than that of a Notary Public in the US or Canada.
-Notarios in Mexico must hold a law degree, and are appointed by the government to serve a specific region.
+Notaries in Mexico must hold a law degree, and are appointed by the government to serve a specific region.
 It is his/her job when it comes to property purchases to essentially make sure all legalities involved with the purchase have been followed.
+Compared to other countries, notaries on Mexico are somewhere between a lawyer and a judge.

 This will include checking the deed to make sure the property can in fact be sold, and there are no liens against the property, and that all taxes and fees relating to the sale of the property are paid, and all documents are properly filed.